Over a year

 The Monks reply, "Congratulations.
 You have become a Monk.
 We shall now show you the way to the mystery of the sacred sound."

-The Monks lead the man to a wooden door, where the head monk says, "The sound is beyond that door."
+the man to a wooden door, where the head monk says, "The sound is beyond

 The Monks give him the key, and he opens the door.
 Behind the wooden door is another door made of stone.
 The man is given the key to the stone door and he opens it, only to find a door made of ruby.
 And so it went that he needed keys to doors of emerald, pearl and diamond.